santoshgontu/Projects/README.md

 # Projects
-All the projects I developed as a passion towards coding.
+All the projects I developed, is my passion towards coding.